Skip to Main Content

 Gigglewaters Social Club and Screening Room: A party of movie buffs can enjoy the ultimate of screenings at Gigglewaters.
 This social club and restaurant's got a hidden theater out back where you can knock back cocktails to classic box office hits like Indiana Jones and Snatch.
 Larger groups can even book the entire 32-seater venue out for screening parties.

 The Whiskey Exchange: No prizes for guessing what The Whiskey Exchange is pouring.
 If your boys like their drinks stiff then this is where to do it on ice, although the Smoked Old Fashioned is a signature cocktail for those that prefer it in a mix.
-Their gigantic whiskey list includes bourbon, scotch, and Japanese bottles, and our standouts are the Hatozaka and the vintage Glenfiddich.
+Their gigantic whiskey list includes bourbon, scotch and Japanese bottles, along with standouts like Hatozaka and vintage Glenfiddich.

 Expert Tampa Travel Tips